juanmanuelarze/express-reactjs-docker/README.md

-Asure you have docker runing in your local machine and execute the following command
+Asure you have docker runing in your local machine and execute the following command from the root of the project

 $ docker-compose up --build